dart-lang/site-www/src/_guides/language/analysis-options.md

   the `dynamic` type when it can't determine a static type.
   This flag defaults to `true`.

-To enable both flags in the analysis options file:
+To disallow both implicit downcasts and implicit dynamic types in the analysis options file:

 {% prettify yaml %}
 analyzer:
   strong-mode:
     - implicit-downcasts: false
     - implicit-dynamic: false
-{% endprettify %}

-Or pass `no-implicit-casts` or `no-implicit-dynamic` to the analyzer.
-For example:

-{% prettify none %}
-dartanalyzer --strong --no-implicit-dynamic --no-implicit-casts foo.dart
 {% endprettify %}

 ## Enabling linter rules